twitter-archive/flockdb/doc/blog.md

 - Use off-the-shelf MySQL as the storage engine, because we understand its behavior.
 Give it enough memory to keep everything in cache.

-- Allow for horizontal partitioning with a lookup table.
+- Allow for horizontal partitioning so we can add more database hardware as the corpus grows.

 - Allow write operations to arrive out of order or be processed more than once.
 (Allow failures to result in redundant work rather than lost work.)

 FlockDB was the result.
-We've been using it exclusively for about 6 months now.
+We've been using it exclusively for about 9 months now.

 ## A valiant-er effort

 FlockDB is a database that stores graph data, but it isn't a database optimized for graph-traversal operations.
 Instead, it's optimized for very large adjacency lists, fast reads and writes, and page-able set arithmetic queries.
-We currently store over 13 billion edges and sustain peak traffic of 20k writes/second and 100k reads/second.

 It stores graphs as sets of edges between nodes identified by 64-bit integers.
 For a social graph, these node IDs will be user IDs, but in a graph storing "favorite" tweets, the destination may be a tweet ID.
-Each edge is also marked with a 32-bit position, used for sorting.
+Each edge is also marked with a 64-bit position, used for sorting.
 (Twitter puts a timestamp here for the "following" graph, so that your follower list is displayed latest-first.)

 ![schema](schema.png)

-Instead of deleting rows from MySQL, edges that are "deleted" are just marked as being in the deleted state, which has the effect of moving the primary key.
+When an edge is "deleted", the row isn't actually deleted from MySQL; it's just marked as being in the deleted state, which has the effect of moving the primary key (a compound key of the source ID, state, and position).
 Similarly, users who are suspended can have their edges put into an archived state, allowing them to be restored later.
 We keep only a compound primary key and a secondary index for each row, and answer all queries from a single index.
 This kind of schema optimization allows MySQL to shine and gives us predictable performance.

+A complex query like "What's the intersection of people I follow and people who are following President Obama?" can be answered quickly be decomposing it into single-user queries ("Who is following President Obama?").
+Data is partitioned by node, so these queries can each be answered by a single partition, using an indexed range query.
+Similarly, paging through long result sets is done by using the position field as a cursor, so any page of results for a query uses the same index, and is equally fast.

 Write operations are [idempotent](http://en.wikipedia.org/wiki/Idempotence) and [commutative](http://en.wikipedia.org/wiki/Commutative), based on the time they enter the system.
 We